With the legal landscape for marijuana constantly changing, it’s hard to keep up with what’s legal and what’s not. We’ll break it down for you.

 Here in Maine, there have been a number of steps made and laws passed to legalize the use of marijuana.

 In 2016, Maine voters made it clear that they want cannabis legalized for retail sale and recreational use.
 However, lawmakers are still getting logistics in order to put this into action.
-So while some forms of buying and selling marijuana have been legalized, recreational use is still not legal in the state of Maine.
+So while some forms of buying and selling marijuana have been legalized, recreational use is now legal in the state of Maine.

 Maine Medical Marijuana Use